akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--All you really have to do is provide a project name, but you can also add a description.
 When that is done, click the "Create Repository" button.
 Now you have a new repository on GitHub (see Figure 4-6).-->

 Im Prinzip musst Du nur einen Projektnamen und wenn Du es für nötig erachtest eine Beschreibung Deines Projekts angeben.
-Wenn das erledigt ist, kannst Du auf den „Create Repository“ Button klicken.
+Wenn das erledigt ist, kannst Du auf den „Create Repository“-Button klicken.
 Du hast soeben Dein erstes Repository auf GitHub erzeugt (siehe Abbildung 4-6).

 <!--Figure 4-6.
 GitHub project header information.-->